Why you should put a password on a PDF, and how to do it

 This extra step protects your information both during transit and from anyone who may access your computer, or the receiver's computer, where the file is saved.
 You have control over who can access your physical hardware - like your desktop computer, laptop or mobile tablet, but you don't have control over the devices of the people you send files to.

 For additional safeguarding, send the password over a separate method of communication - like text message, to ensure that if a hacker or thief gains access to one device, they still won't have what they need to open your file.
+Also, be sure to only send the exact pages you need to avoid oversharing your personal information.
+Our PDF Extractor tool can help you with this.

 Protecting PDF From Unwanted Edits